jonathanKingston/jotter/source/_posts/2013-10-25-trialing-laravel-php.markdown

     \password postgres
     create database database;

 Forms
 -----

-Forms look like they could do with a lot of work, they appear to just be a form output tool.
+Forms look like they could do with a lot of work, as this is a modern framework I was expecting something more powerful than [Rails forms](http://guides.rubyonrails.org/form_helpers.html).
-Having used formHandler on a regular basis recently the forms in Laravel appear to be far weaker than that.
+Having used [FormHandler](http://search.cpan.org/~gshank/HTML-FormHandler-0.40053/lib/HTML/FormHandler.pm) in Perl on a regular basis the forms in Laravel appear to be far weaker than that.
+Anyway, we are left with something that is a PHP clone of Rails here, it does the job.

 Migrations
 ----------